kbooten/speakingegg/README.md

 ***

-Words fed to the bot are repurposed into the bot's utterances.
+Words fed to the bot are remixed into the bot's utterances.
 Positive and negative feedback trains a classifier that in turn determines how the bot speaks.

 The bot sometimes asks questions about what it has said, encouraging further care and education.